New Siding for Reefer Icing Platform

 The wall is by far not flat or perfect but as my Pop used to say “It does not have to keep time”.
 Good enough.

 I painted the bi-fold closet doors at the other end of the basement the same color sky blue.
 I may have hoped or overestimated the camouflaging that the painting would do.
 That did not go quite as well.
+They still look like closet doors.
 Still I think the effort was worth the results especially on the wall end.

 It was suggested to paint this brown.
 It did make a visual difference until whenever I get to adding ground cover which I hope will be mostly static grass.